EliteStarServices/dev-workflows/dev-docs/XAMPP_SERVER.md

 ![XAMPP Start](/dev-docs/img/xampp-start.png)

-### Once running, you should see the status change to green:
+### Once running, you should see the status change to green

 ![XAMPP Status](/dev-docs/img/xampp-status.png)